 5. Wixey WR700 1500mm/60" Digital Saw Fence Readout

-I’ve come across a rather unique saw fence here.
-The Wixey saw fence stands out, primarily due to its impressive length, stretching to a whopping 60 inches.
-What’s more, it boasts a universal mounting bracket that I’ve found to be exceptionally versatile, allowing it to be easily installed on most rails.
+What’s more, it boasts a universal mounting bracket that is exceptionally versatile, allowing it to be easily installed on most rails.
 And let’s not forget that it’s constructed from robust aluminum, adding to its overall durability.

 Its best feature is its digital readout.
-Wixey WR700 uses its Precise Fraction Technology to give you accurate measurements (up to 0.002 inches per foot) of any fence.
+The Wixey WR700 uses its Precise Fraction Technology to give you accurate measurements (up to 0.002 inches per foot) of any fence.
 And when you’re done measuring, you can check on the measurements later.
 This is because it also maintains that calibration, though the magnetic attachments let you remove the fence.

 What I Like